attackgithub/warhorse/README.md

 * Docker containers for each application.
 Avoids dependence issues and allows for the creation management and removal of complex software stacks.
 * Low cost operation with single ec2 host.
 * Easily add and remove docker containers to create a stack that fits your engagement
-* Bottom up build everything is created and removed on damand
+* Bottom up build everything is created and removed on-demand

 ## Containers